korotovsky/csrf-validator-bundle/README.md

 ## Features:

-- Add extra annotation for auto-validate CSRF-tokens in your controller actions
+- Add extra annotation for auto validation CSRF-tokens to your controller actions

 ## Installation and configuration: